vastus/120-hour-epic-sax-marathon/recursion.markdown

 ~~~

 See how nicely it fits in the general template for linear recursion?
 Only
 deviation from it is the extra parameter `f`.
-It is function, that will become
+It is a function, that will become
 part of the operation that the recursion applies to the elements of the
 sequence.
 Here's the evaluation: